grapefruit-games/grapefruit-games.github.io/index.markdown

 title: Grapefruit Games
 ---

-We're a small independent video game studio in Aotearoa New Zealand
+**We're a small independent video game studio in Aotearoa New Zealand.**

 We have some availability for new contracts and remote work in 2021-2022.